 Thank you to all our subscribers and clients for your continued support of Writescape.
-You inspired us throughout 2019, and we hope our wee bit of holiday lyric editing puts a smile on your face and ink in your pen.
+2020 has been a tough year for so many, so we hope our wee bit of holiday lyric editing puts a smile on your face and ink in your pen.

 With a tip of the toque to Winter Wonderland*

 The muse is calling, are you listening?
 Poems and stories; ideas glistening So pumped we can write We're happy tonight Writing in our winter wonderland

 Go away 2020 Here to stay words aplenty Good wishes to all As the words form and fall Writing in a your winter wonderland

 May the muse be always with you, Gwynn and Ruth

 *Winter Wonderland: composed in 1934, lyrics by Richard Bernhard Smith & music by Felix Bernard.
 The song is so popular, it has been recorded more than 200 times.
 Now, how’s that for inspiring?

 On the eve of Remembrance Day, veterans of war and those who fought and died are on our minds.
 November 11 is just one day but the solemnity and memories of the day carries an emotional intensity that many of us bring into our stories.

 Writers have been chronicling battle stories since ancient times.
 Virgil’s epic poem, The Aeneid, offers us a searing immersion: so all had one longing, to let the sword decide.